csesfi/cses-cli/README.md

 University of Helsinki, Ohjelmistotuotantoprojekti, summer 2021

+CSES CLI is a lightweight tool for using CSES from the command line.

-[CSES](https://cses.fi/) is used for learning algorithms.
-CSES is used in University of Helsinki courses Data Structures and Algorithms and Algorithms for Solving Problems.
-CSES CLI is a lightweight tool for submitting solutions to CSES problems from command line.
+[CSES](https://cses.fi/) is an online platform for programming courses and contests.
+The platform is used in University of Helsinki courses *Data Structures and Algorithms* and *Algorithms for Solving Problems*.

 ## Application